Wordshaker: Promotion

-The news section on the group's official website indicated that through September and October 2009, the girls can be seen on many TV shows as they promote the album.
+The news section on the group's official website indicated that through September and October 2009, the girls were seen on many TV shows as they promote the album.

 On 26 September the group were interviewed on T4 where they introduced the music video for new single "Forever Is Over".
 Additionally on 28 September the group appeared on daytime chatshow the Paul O'Grady Show for the first live performance of the single and an informal interview.
 They did the same on ITV1's daytime show This Morning on 6 October.
 On 12 October they appeared on the new season of The Alan Titchmarsh Show for a chat and performance before a scheduled appearance at the Hollyoaks Music Festival on 17 October to perform "Forever Is Over" and the title song "Wordshaker".

-With the release of "Ego", promotion for the album was furthered over the Christmas period, as the group appeared on GMTV, Blue Peter, Alan Carr: Chatty Man and the Christmas edition of Top of the Pops, as well as a T4 special filmed at an exclusive concert held for competition winners at the London Forum, as part of the group's promotional tie in with the Impulse range of deodorants.
+With the release of "Ego", promotion for the album was furthered over the Christmas period, as the group appeared on GMTV, Blue Peter, Alan Carr: Chatty Man and the Christmas edition of Top of the Pops, as well as a T4 special filmed at an exclusive concert held for competition winners at the London Forum, as part of the group's promotional tie in with the Impulse range of body fragrances.
 Additionally, the album track "Lose Control" came to prominence when featured on the soundtrack to the film St Trinian's 2: The Legend of Fritton's Gold, released by the group's record label Fascination.